Ihyatt/dashboard-internal/README.md

 # dashboards

-Dashboard project created during my internship at Locus Energy with the purpose of using Ember.js and Highcharts to better display trends in customer data regarding sites and MW added.
+Dashboards is a project created during my internship at Locus Energy with the purpose of using Ember.js and Highcharts to better display trends in customer data regarding sites and MW added.

 ## Login Page